 Roseanne Scotti at 609-610-8243</p>

-Trenton—Today, the New Jersey State Senate passed life-saving legislation to allow for the sale of limited numbers of syringes in pharmacies without a prescription.
-The legislation received bi-partisan support, passing by a vote of 28-12.
+Trenton – On Thursday, February 17th, the New Jersey State Senate will consider life-saving legislation to allow for the sale of limited numbers of syringes in pharmacies without a prescription.
+The senate voting session is scheduled to begin at 2PM.
 New Jersey is one of only two states (the other state is Delaware) that completely ban over-the-counter sales of syringes.

 Senate Bill 958 is sponsored by Senator Loretta Weinberg (D-Bergen), Senator Joseph F. Vitale (D-Middlesex) and Senator Nicholas Scutari (D-Middlesex).
 The legislation would also benefit diabetics and others who must use injectable medications by making it easier for them to access syringes.
 Senate Bill 958 passed the Senate Health, Human Services and Senior Citizens Committee by a vote of 6 to 3 on January 20th.

 This reasonable and common-sense legislation was passed by the New Jersey Assembly twice in the past, most recently in 2006.
 If the bill were to pass the Senate, it would need to be considered again by the Assembly.
 The Assembly companion bill is A1088 and is sponsored by Assemblymen Reed Gusciora (D-Mercer) and Gordon Johnson (D-Bergen).
 New Jersey is one of only two states that require a prescription to purchase a syringe in a pharmacy (the other is Delaware).